cyverse-archive/DE/services/api/endpoints/permanent-id-requests.md

 Same as [GET /admin/permanent-id-requests](#list-all-permanent-id-requests)

-## Create an Permanent ID Requests
+## Create a Permanent ID Requests

 `POST /permanent-id-requests`

-Creates an Permanent ID Request for the requesting user.
+Creates a Permanent ID Request for the requesting user.

 ### Request